Stefano-t/simd-string-to-integer-parsing/README.md

 - built-in `parse` vs. `parse_integer` without SIMD and without separator: ![std vs parse_integer no SIMD no sep](./img/optional-no-simd-no-sep.png)
 - built-in `parse` vs. `parse_integer` without SIMD but with separator: ![std vs parse_integer no SIMD with sep](./img/optional-no-simd-sep.png)
 - built-in `parse` vs. `parse_integer` SIMD and separator: ![std vs parse_integer with SIMD and sep](./img/optional-simd-sep.png)

+## About code safety

+Working with CPU intrinsics is `unsafe`.
+The code should be robust enough to remove any kind of runtime exception or compile time error.
+To guarantee safety, all the intrinsic calls are surround by `#[cfg]` and `#[target_feature]` directives to compile and call functions only for supported CPUs.
+For further information and a better explanation, please refer to the Rust documentation https://doc.rust-lang.org/core/arch/index.html.

 ## References